ZalanZubik/apex-stats/README.md

 ## About

 Statfinder is a stats tracker for Apex Legends, which is a free-to-play battle royale game.
-The game is available on Windows, PlayStation 4 and Xbox One.
-You can check any player's statistics on all platforms.
+The game is available on PC, PlayStation 4 and Xbox One.

+The website got its name after Pathfinder, one of the legends in the game, who is a forward scout.
+He can scan survey beacons to reveal the ring’s next location using the Insider Knowledge ability.
+Statfinder also uses this skill to show you any player's statistics (lifetime and legend stats) on all platforms.
+There are leaderboards available as well to check the top players.

-Tracker Network provides stats, global and regional leaderboards and much more to gamers around the world.
+Tracker Network API provides stats, global and regional leaderboards and much more to gamers around the world.
+It supports many games, not just Apex Legends.
-...

-CURRENTLY IN DEVELOPMENT

 The website is hosted by Netlify.
 [Check here!](https://statfinder.netlify.com/)